Shangri-La Therapeutic Academy of Riding

 • We do have a weight limit of 200 pounds for riding.
 However, please call to discuss other program opportunities.

-If you are interested in participating in the program call 865-988-4711
+If you are interested in participating in the program call 865-988-4711 or fill out the form by clicking the button below and a staff member will reach out.

 Shangri-La Therapeutic Academy of Riding